johndpope/beiras-rnn/README.md

 In this project I explore all phase of a Deep Network   develops:

 *  First, we train different RNN, using different techniques and hyperparameter and we choose the best: 2 layer GRU + 1 Dense.
 We use *Keras* for this phase.
-* Train the network in an AWS machine and test different variants and hyperparameters.
-* Use the network in local in python.
+* Use the network to generate sequences in local with python.
 * Translate the network and weight to *TensorFlow* and save.
 * Deploy using *tensorflow-serving* and get predictions using python.
-* Deploy in *Google Cloud ML* and get with python (you need to be authorized).
+* Deploy in *Google Cloud ML* and get sequences with python (you need and authorized google account).
-* Serve predictions using a Rest API in *Google App Engine* and get with python.
+* Serve predictions using a REST API in *Google App Engine* and get sequences with python.
-* Deploy a Web Page in Google App Engine that uses the API.
+* Deploy a Web Page in Google App Engine that uses this.
+API.

 We use text from the Galician politician Beiras and keras for defining and training.